Thanksgiving for one (or two) can be just as festive as any big to-do. The key is scaling back but still making it special.

 It doesn’t get more simple or straightforward than this.
 Seasoned with a paste made from olive oil, garlic, rosemary, fennel seed, and lemon, this recipe is easy to make but far from boring.
-You can even satisfy your craving to “carve the turkey” when you slice it up after roasting.
+You can even satisfy your craving to “carve the turkey” when you slice it up after roasting—and have some for sandwiches the next day.
 Get our Herb-Roasted Turkey Breast recipe.

 For this recipe, you might want to make the dough and prep the veggies ahead of time so you have less work to do on Thanksgiving day.
 Once assembled, these pies freeze beautifully before baking.
 Get our Chicken and Mushroom Pot Pies recipe.

 This dish combines two classic Thanksgiving foods, squash and stuffing, into one.
 You can either cut the recipe down by two-thirds or freeze the extra stuffed squash halves before baking.
 The recipe also calls for dried cranberries, so it’s perfect for this holiday!
+If you prefer to swap in a bread-based stuffing, you can do that too and freeze whatever doesn’t fit into the squash.
 Get our Roasted Acorn Squash with Wild Rice Stuffing recipe.

 Skip the marshmallow-topped casserole and candied yams for these rich, fluffy sweet potato biscuits, which you can slather with butter or use to sop up the juices of your main dish.
 These sunset-hued beauties make the perfect side for any autumn meal.
 Get our Sweet Potato Biscuits recipe.